eabeam/EC137.S21/03-exercise.md

 ### Part 2: Reflection

-At the bottom of your document, answer the following two questions:
+At the bottom of your document, answer the following **four** questions:

 - Briefly explain what each plot shows
 - What design decisions did you make, and why?